-Choosing the right accountant for your business can mean the difference between success and failure.
-All accountants are not created equal.
+Finding and choosing the right accountant for your business can mean the difference between success and failure.
 You need the right match for your exact needs.
 Unfortunately, once you've selected an accountant, it's often a hassle to switch due to the detailed knowledge that person gains of your business.
-Therefore it pays, when selecting an accountant to 'get it right the first time'.
-And, if you are considering changing accountants - doing it sooner rather than later.Listed below are some pointers to help you use this information to make the right choice.
+Therefore it pays, when selecting an accountant, to 'get it right the first time'.
+And, if you are considering changing accountants - doing it sooner rather than later.

-Accountant QualificationsAccounting has a wide scope of functions and levels.
+Accounting has a wide scope of functions and levels.
 It is often difficult to decipher what all of the different accounting qualifications mean.
 Our Table detailing the most common accounting qualifications in South Africa should help.

 The advantages of having an accountant "close to home" are obvious, but if you don't find somebody suitable in your area, don't rule out searching further afield.
 It is more important to have the right accountant for your business than the closest to your business.
-Ninety percent of your dealings with your accountant will take place over the internet anyway, so don't limit your area of research.
+Ninety-five percent of your dealings with your accountant will take place over the internet anyway, so don't limit your area of research.

 (See also: Remote Accountant versus Local Accountant )